AElfProject/aelf-docs/docs/Tools/chain-sdk/go-sdk/index.md

 ## Introduction

-This document provides information on how to use the AElf Go SDK (aelf-sdk.go) to interact with an AElf node.
-The SDK allows you to communicate with a local or remote AElf node using HTTP.
+This document provides information on how to use the aelf Go SDK (aelf-sdk.go) to interact with an aelf node.
+The SDK allows you to communicate with a local or remote aelf node using HTTP.
 Here you will find instructions for setting up the SDK, examples of how to use it, and a brief description of its main functions.

 For additional information, please visit the repository: [aelf-sdk.go](https://github.com/AElfProject/aelf-sdk.go)